sencer/gnuplot.vim/README.markdown

 - Maps `<Space>` in Visual and Normal mode to send line/range to Gnuplot.
 - Maps `[g` and `]g` in Normal mode to move to previous/next plot in Multiplot mode.

-This fork also sets `commentstring` for the gnuplot.

 This is a simple plugin, just sends the lines to Gnuplot as is.
 This has some shortcomings, for example: Assume you have  `set label "x" at 0, 0` line, that